People also refer to otolaryngologists as ear, nose, and throat (ENT) doctors. They provide both medical and surgical care.

 What is otolaryngology?

-The study of otolaryngology has expanded over the past 50 years and now comprises a regional specialty of the head and neck.
+The study of otolaryngology has expanded over the past 50 years and now focuses on the head and neck.

 The word, despite its length, is actually an abbreviation of otorhinolaryngology.

-- Nose: Chronic sinusitis is one of the most common medical complaints in the U.S., with around 35 million adults people having been diagnosed with the developing this illness each year.
+- Nose: Chronic sinusitis is one of the most common medical complaints in the U.S., with around 35 million adults receiving a diagnosis for this illness each year.
 Management of the nasal cavity also includes treating allergies and problems with sense of smell.

-- Throat: The diagnosis and treatment of laryngeal and upper esophageal diseases are the responsibility of otolaryngologists.
-These include vocal difficulties and swallowing.
+- Throat: The diagnosis and treatment of laryngeal and upper esophageal diseases fall under the responsibility of otolaryngologists, including vocal difficulties and swallowing problems.

-- Head and neck: Otolaryngologists can also treat diseases and disorders affecting the face, head, and neck.
-These include infectious diseases, traumas, deformities, and cancers.
-There may be some crossover in this area with other specialties, such as dermatologists and oral surgeons.
+- Head and neck: Otolaryngologists can also treat diseases and disorders that affect the face, head, and neck, including infectious diseases, trauma, deformities, and cancers.
+In this area, otolaryngology might cross over with other specialties, such as dermatology and oral surgery.

-There are seven focuses within the field of otolaryngology.
+The field of otolaryngology focuses on seven different areas.
 Some otolaryngologists will undertake additional study to specialize in one of them and limit their services to their specialty.

-- treatment of allergy using medication, immunotherapy, or avoidance of triggers
+- treating allergies using medication, immunotherapy, or avoidance of triggers

 - performing surgery on the face, neck or ear for cosmetic, functional, or reconstructive purposes

-- treating or removing tumors of the head and neck, including the nose and throat
+- treating or removing tumors of the head and neck, including in the nose and throat

 - managing disorders of the throat